Panel Speaks on GMOs and Biotech

 PD: In many places, activists have told the public that biotech is not safe, which is not correct, but that is what the public has come to believe in many cases.
 Most people don’t understand the science and they don’t go researching it in depth.
 We now come to the fact that a large number of the population has been scared and they lobby their politicians.
 Most politicians are more interested in getting reelected and if you’re going to be reelected, you have to do what most people think is important.
 A lot of the politicians don’t understand it either and they don’t have time to go and investigate.
 So it’s all political.

 MN: We’re living in a society where a lot of people don’t understand the sciences.
 Too many people think science is something very foreign, and as a result, the basic understanding is not there.
 If you don’t understand what happens, you have fear.
 When you have fear, that’s where these myths start.
 I think it’s not just for agriculture, it’s for everything.
 Fear is one of the most powerful motivators.
+Companies can work with life science SEO consultants to spread the word about life sciences.

 Q: Why do the myths exist and who is starting them?